Modular representations of the Yangian $Y_2$: Introduction

-Let us explain our motivation.
-Over the field of complex numbers, Brundan–Kleshchev \cite {BK06} showed the shifted Yangians have some truncations which are isomorphic to the {\it finite $W$-algebras} associated to nilpotent orbits in $\gl_N$, as defined by Premet \cite{Pre02}.
-Premet's motiviation came from the representation theory of Lie algebras in positive characteristic, he also discovered some remarkable finite dimensional {\it restricted finite $W$-algebras}, which are Morita equivalent to the reduced enveloping algebras of modular reductive Lie algebras.
-In \cite{BT18}, Brundan and Topley developed the theory of the shifted Yangian $Y_N(\sigma)$ over $\kk$.
+Aside from the intrinsic value of making headway in this new research topic, we are motivated by applications to the classical problem of describing representations of the general linear algebra $\gl_{2n}$.
+Over the field of complex numbers, Brundan–Kleshchev \cite {BK06} introduced shifted Yangians and their truncated analogues, which are isomorphic to the {\it finite $W$-algebras} associated to nilpotent orbits in $\gl_N$, as defined by Premet \cite{Pre02}.
+Premet's original motivation for introducing $W$-algebras came from the representation theory of Lie algebras in positive characteristic.
+He discovered some remarkable finite dimensional {\it restricted finite $W$-algebras}, which are Morita equivalent to the reduced enveloping algebras of modular reductive Lie algebras.
+In \cite{BT18}, Brundan and the third author developed the theory of the shifted Yangian $Y_N(\sigma)$ over $\kk$.
 In particular, they gave a description of the centre $Z(Y_N(\sigma))$ of $Y_N(\sigma)$.
 One of the key features which differs from characteristic zero is the existence of a large central subalgebra $Z_p(Y_N(\sigma))$, called the {\it $p$-center}.
-Moreover, in their paper \cite{GT19}, the authors showed that Brundan–Kleshchev's isomorphism descends to positive characteristic, i.e., the modular finite $W$-algebra is a truncation of the modular shifted Yangian.
-Both algebras admit the $p$-center, the restricted version of Brundan–Kleshchev's isomorphism was established by Goodwin and Topley (see \cite[Theorem 1.1]{GT21}).
-Premet's restricted finite $W$-algebras can be recovered from the modular shifted Yangians.
-Therefore, we may understand the representations of certain reduced enveloping algebras from the representation theory of Yangians.
+Moreover, in their paper \cite{GT19}, the authors observed that Brundan–Kleshchev's isomorphism can be reduced into to positive characteristic, i.e., the modular finite $W$-algebra is a truncation of the modular shifted Yangian.
+Both algebras admit a $p$-centre, and the restricted version of Brundan–Kleshchev's isomorphism was established by Goodwin and the third author (see \cite[Theorem 1.1]{GT21}).
+Thus Premet's restricted finite $W$-algebra in type {A} can be constructed as a restricted modular shifted Yangian.
+Assembling these ingredients, we may understand the representations of certain reduced enveloping algebras from the representation theory of Yangians.

 As a first step towards developing the representation theory of modular Yangian, we investigate the finite dimensional irreducible representations of the restricted Yangian $\yp$ in detail.
 By definition, the {\it restricted Yangian} $\yp:=Y_2/Y_2Z_p(Y_2)_+$ is the quotient of $Y_2$ by the ideal generated by the generators of the $p$-center $Z_p(Y_2)$ (see Subsection \ref{S:Restricted Yangian}).
 Fix $n\in\ZZ_{\geq 1}$.
 Let $\gl_{2n}$ be the general linear Lie algebra consisting of $2n\times 2n$-matrices and $e\in \gl_{2n}$the $2\times n$-rectangular nilpotent element (see Subsection \ref{Restricted finite W-algebras}).
 Our applications will rely on the following isomorphism (\cite[Theorem 1.1]{GT21}):